 Sunday, March 6th

-Living Learning Center Performance Hall
+Living Learning Center South, Performance Hall

-(University of Oregon, Eugene)
+University of Oregon, Eugene) 4-7 pm

 Come learn how simple it is to make your own kraut, kimchi and other fermented delicacies.
 Learn about the healing qualities and nutritional importance of live-culture ferments, as well as their illustrious history and integral role in human cultural evolution.
 Empower yourself with simple techniques for fermenting these healthful foods in your home.
 Be part of the fermentation revival!